LightJason/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/sociotechnicalsystems2.md

 *   Players: the n countries simultaneously decide on whether to pass policy to reduce pollution
 *   Strategies: YES = Cooperate, NO = Defect
 *   Assume k out of n countries choose not to control pollution
-    * -> The cost incurred by each of the defecting countries is k
+    * $\rightarrow$ The cost incurred by each of the defecting countries is k
-    * -> The cost incurred by each of the n-k cooperating countries is k+3
+    * $\rightarrow$ The cost incurred by each of the n-k cooperating countries is k+3
 *   _Does the game have Nash equilibria?_
 *   _(How) does this game relate to any of the games we have previously seem?_